 - in a short period of time, Hungary becomes an active participant of the emerging unified European educational area;

-- confidence increases in Hungarian qualifications on a European scale, which intensifies the appeal and recognition of Hungarian educational systems, especially that of the higher educational sector, on an international scale;
+- confidence increases in Hungarian qualifications on a European scale, which intensifies the appeal and recognition of Hungarian educational systems, especially that of the higher educational sector, on an international level;

-- competitiveness of the labour force having Hungarian qualifications improves the European labour-force market.
+- competitiveness of the labour force having Hungarian qualifications improves in the European labour-force market.

 The HuQF contains the following Hungarian qualifications which can be characterized by an EQF level also:

-- the secondary school-leaving exam based on act CXC (2011) about public education;
+- the upper secondary school-leaving certificate based on Act CXC (2011) on Public Education;

-- the certificates of vocational qualifications (included in the national qualification register) that are approved by the state and are defined in act CLXXXVII (2011) about vocational training;
+- the certificates of vocational qualifications (included in the National Vocational Qualification Register) that are approved by the state and are defined in Act CLXXXVII (2011) on Vocational Education and Training;

-- qualifications and vocational qualifications certified by a degree on the basis of act CCIV (2011) about the national higher education system (advanced-level vocational qualifications, additional trainings related to a certain specialization, bachelor’s degrees, master’s degrees and degrees certifying a qualification acquired during an undivided master’s program).
+- qualifications and vocational qualifications certified by a degree on the basis of act CCIV (2011) about the national higher education system (advanced-level vocational qualifications, additional trainings related to a certain specialization, bachelor’s degrees, master’s degrees and degrees certifying a qualification acquired during an one-tier master’s program);

 The levels demonstrate how difficult and complex the knowledge is that can be acquired by obtaining the qualification.